A higher order pressure-stabilized virtual element formulation for the Stokes-Poisson-Boltzmann equations: Numerical results

-The flow dynamics of the electrically charged fluid in the nanopore sensor with curved obstacles are shown in Figure \ref{ex3fig4} for $E=[0.1,-0.1]^t$ and $\mathbf{E}=[1,-1]^t$ with higher order VEM $k=2$.
-We notice that the flow characteristics are similar to the previous case, but becomes slightly complex as we increase the magnitude of the electric field.
+The flow dynamics of the electrically charged fluid in the nanopore sensor with curved obstacles are shown in Figure \ref{ex3fig4} for $E=[0.1,-0.1]{^T}$ and $\mathbf{E}=[1,-1]{^T}$ with higher order VEM $k=2$.
+We notice that the flow characteristics are similar to the previous case, but becomes slightly complex as we increase the magnitude of the electric field. {Additionally, for a better visualization of the flow, the contour plot of the velocity magnitude and velocity vector field is also shown in Figure~\ref{ex3fig1s}.}

 \textbf{Physical interpretation.} The flow patterns observed in Figures~\ref{ex3fig1}--\ref{ex3fig4} are consistent with well-established electrokinetic transport phenomena in confined geometries.
 The recirculation zones near the T-shaped obstacles arise from the competition between electro-osmotic slip velocity at charged boundaries and adverse pressure gradients induced by geometric constriction.
 These recirculation regions are relevant for nanopore sensing applications, as they create zones of extended residence time that can enhance biomolecule capture and detection sensitivity.
 The slight asymmetry in all fields, caused by the non-axial electric field orientation, influences charged particle trajectories---a mechanism exploitable for biomolecule trajectory control.
 The VEM formulation successfully captures these characteristic electrokinetic phenomena, e.g., electro-osmotic plug flow in the channel core, boundary-layer-driven recirculation near obstacles, and smooth potential gradients governed by the Poisson--Boltzmann coupling, without requiring specialized mesh treatment for the complex obstacle geometries.